 Ladies and Gentlemen:

-ENA is prepared to furnish you with certain risk analysis which is either confidential, proprietary or generally not available to the public ("Confidential Information") in connection with PEC (on behalf of its subsidiary, Peoples MW, LLC (“PMW”)) and/or enovate, L.L.C., a Delaware limited liability company (“enovate”) performing independent risk analysis and/or audits relating to the portfolio and trading activities of enovate.
+ENA is prepared to furnish you with certain risk analysis which is either confidential, proprietary or generally not available to the public ("Confidential Information") in connection with PEC (on behalf of its subsidiary, Peoples MW, LLC (“PMW”) and/or enovate, L.L.C., a Delaware limited liability company (“enovate”) performing independent risk analysis and/or audits relating to the portfolio and trading activities of enovate.
 Such information may include (but not be limited to) daily curves such as price, basis, index, volatility and interest rates as they relate to the operations of enovate.
 As a condition to furnishing Confidential Information, PEC and ENA each agree to the following:

-1 PEC shall not disclose ENA’s Confidential Information without ENA’s prior written consent; provided, however, PEC may disclose: (a) ENA’s Confidential Information to PEC’s representatives identified on Schedule I, attached hereto and incorporated herein for all purposes (the representatives listed on Schedule I hereinafter referred to collectively as the "Representatives"), who agree to maintain the confidentiality of such Confidential Information in accordance with the terms hereof; and (b) any of ENA’s Confidential Information that: (i) becomes generally available to the public; (ii) is already known to PEC at the time of disclosure by ENA; (iii) is acquired from a third party not prohibited from making disclosure; or (iv) is required to be disclosed to comply with any applicable law, order, regulation or ruling or to enforce enovate’s or PMW’s rights in connection with the Limited Liability Company Agreement of envoate dated April 26, 2000, as amended, modified, and supplemented from time to time (the “LLC Agreement”).
+1 PEC shall not disclose ENA’s Confidential Information without ENA’s prior written consent; provided, however, PEC may disclose: (a) ENA’s Confidential Information to PEC’s representatives identified on Schedule I, attached hereto and incorporated herein for all purposes (the representatives listed on Schedule I hereinafter referred to collectively as the "Representatives"), who agree to maintain the confidentiality of such Confidential Information in accordance with the terms hereof; and (b) any of ENA’s Confidential Information that: (i) becomes generally available to the public; (ii) is already known to PEC at the time of disclosure by ENA; (iii) is acquired from a third party not prohibited from making disclosure; or (iv) is required to be disclosed to comply with any applicable law, order, regulation or ruling or to enforce enovate’s or PMW’s rights in court or in an arbitration proceeding in connection with the Limited Liability Company Agreement of envoate dated April 26, 2000, as amended, modified, and supplemented from time to time (the “LLC Agreement”).
 If PEC is requested or required (by oral question, interrogatories, requests for information or documents, subpoena, civil investigative demand or similar process) to disclose any Confidential Information, PEC will promptly notify ENA of such request or requirement so that ENA may seek an appropriate protective order or waiver in compliance with provisions of this Agreement.
 If PEC and ENA are both parties to the proceeding, PEC will agree to an appropriate protective order.

 Schedule I may be modified from time to time with the addition of Representatives of PEC, provided that: (i) each such Representative agrees to maintain the confidentiality of such Confidential Information in accordance with the terms hereof; and (ii) a copy of such modified Schedule I be provided to ENA within 24 hours of each such modification.